Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 Health & Care

-American PitBull Terriers have some genetic conditions like hip and elbow dysplasia and kneecap and none dislocation.
+American PitBull Terriers have some genetic conditions like hip and elbow dysplasia and kneecap and no dislocation.
 They also suffer from skin issues like mange.

 They are predisposed to developing Cerebellar Abiotrophy which is when the part of their brain that controls balance and coordination is damaged, affecting their mobility.